 10.0 Recommendations

 One key purpose of an evaluation should be to encourage and inform future decision-making.
 Thus, the findings and recommendations of the evaluation need to feed back into direct or indirect management of the project so as to positively influence future plans, resource allocations and management activities.
-Based on our assessment of the Xoojinta Nabada Project, we invite stakeholders to consider the following recommendations Already, this evaluation of the Xoojinta Nabada project shows tremendous stakeholders’ commitment and capacity to address the findings and recommendations.
+Based on our assessment of the Xoojinta Nabada Project, we invite stakeholders to consider the following recommendations.
+Already, this evaluation of the Xoojinta Nabada project shows tremendous stakeholders’ commitment and capacity to address the findings and recommendations.

 There is a great desire to expand the project so that the benefits of the project can reach more people covering a greater area and it is likely that this would contribute significantly to mitigating and reducing conflict.
 It will also widen the scope of local partnerships with CARE, essentially building the capacity of local organizations and engaging residents who would otherwise be unemployed.